Physical Therapist Salary USA 2026: Complete Guide

 Q: Do physical therapists earn more than occupational therapists?

 A: Physical therapists and occupational therapists earn comparable compensation.
 PT average is $95,000.
 OT average is $88,000.
-Both professions offer strong earning potential.
+Both offer strong earning potential.

 Q: How do physical therapists compare to physicians?